notscrappie/evelyn-music-module/README.md

 - [Adivise](https://github.com/Adivise/NanoSpacePlus)
 - [OrangeFerdi](https://github.com/orangeferdi/embed-pages)

-If you decide to use this source code, we kindly ask you to give credit to us and to the people/repos that helped me bring this project to life.
+If you decide to use this source code, I kindly ask you to star this repository and give credit to me & to the people/repos that helped me bring this project to life.